 Can shoppers really save by skipping grocery stores in favor of warehouse clubs?
 Cheapism compiled a list of 50 staple products and compared prices per ounce at Costco, the largest wholesale club operator, and Kroger, one of the nation's largest grocery chains.

-The results aren't surprising: Costco wins overall, with prices up to 63 percent cheaper on 43 of the 50 items.
-That's a better showing than in 2016, when Costco prevailed on 38 items.
-Shopping at Kroger, even with sales and loyalty-card discounts, netted savings on just seven items this year.
-At Costco, shoppers could save more than 40 percent on a dozen items; at Kroger, savings were much more modest.
+Costco won big, with prices up to 70% cheaper on 43 of the 50 items.
+Shopping at Kroger, even with loyalty-card discounts, netted savings on just four items (there were three ties).
+On 10 items, the savings at Costco exceeded 40%; at Kroger, the savings were much more modest.

-That doesn't mean consumers should ditch grocery stores entirely.
-Buying in bulk saves only if the extra food doesn't go bad before it can be used.
+That doesn't mean consumers should ditch conventional grocery stores entirely.
+Buying in bulk saves only if the extra food doesn't go to waste.
 Also, selection is more limited at warehouse clubs; brand-conscious buyers won't find as many favorites on the shelves.
-And don't forget the membership fee: $60 a year at Costco, $55 at BJ's Wholesale Club, and $45 at Sam's Club.
+And don't forget the membership fee ($60 a year at Costco, $55 at BJ's Wholesale Club, and $45 at Sam's Club).
 Still, with strategic shopping, a Costco membership can pay off big when it comes to groceries — here's where.